 - The procedure equal? may not terminate on equal? infinite (circular) input. - number->string does not accept the third argument (precision).
-Similarly, string->number and the reader do not recognize the |p notation. - The following procedures are missing from (rnrs unicode):
+Similarly, string->number and the reader do not recognize the |p notation. - The following procedures are missing from (rnrs arithmetic bitwise): bitwise-reverse-bit-field bitwise-rotate-bit-field - The following procedures are missing from (rnrs arithmetic fixnum):